freeplane/docs/src/docs/ai/ai-integration-troubleshooting.md

 panel burger menu) and check:

 - the key for your provider (`AI OpenRouter key` or `AI Gemini key`),
-- provider-specific options you use (`AI use Ollama`, service address),
+- provider-specific options you use (for Ollama:
+  `AI Ollama service address`, and if required
+  `AI Ollama API key`),
 - model selection.

 ### Messages you may see